 I started a high-end blog called [Blog XYZ] and generated an additional $500 dollars per month through Google Adsense and Amazon Associates.
 What I’ve learned is to prioritize my time, build habits and stay focused on my goals.

 I feel that what I’ve learned is going to help me pursue my professional career.
 For example, I’m confident that I’ll contribute to this position and perform [Task 1] and [Task 2] listed in the job description.
 That’s why I consider this experience as my greatest achievement.”

 Interview Question Tips

-- Don’t feel like you are coming across as unlikeable or obnoxious when answering this question
+- Don’t feel like you come across as unlikeable or obnoxious when answering this question

 - Don’t give a list of possible accomplishments or a long-winded answer because then you’ll come across as someone who is unprepared and undecisive

 - Do share a recent and relevant accomplishment (match with the job requirements).
-This could be a successful presentation, achieving sales targets, take on additional responsibilities etc.
+This could be a successful presentation, achieving sales targets, taking on additional responsibilities etc.